HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 For multiple population ratio measures that specify 2 initial populations, the populations would be named with an additional " X" to distinguish the initial populations, e.g. "Initial Population 1 1", "Initial Population 1 2", "Initial Population 2 1", "Initial Population 2 2".

+    Conformance Requirement 14 (Multiple Population Indexing):
+    When specifying multiple populations and/or multiple population groups the following naming scheme SHOULD be used

+    (Criteria Name) (population group number)( population number)

 Note when a measure has a single population group but multiple populations (such as a ratio measure), the “ ” is dropped.
 For example, "Initial Population 1", "Initial Population 2" refers to the populations NOT population groups.

 Note also that when a measure has multiple population groups, the expectation is that the measure would have multiple scores, one for each population group.
 The formulas for calculation of the groups do not change; they are the same as for single group measures, just calculated using the criteria for each group.

 ### 5.8 Stratification

+    Conformance Requirement 15 (Stratification Criteria):
+    Stratifier criteria SHALL NOT include HQMF logical operators.
+    Each stratifier criteria child precondition SHALL include one criteriaReference element referencing a single CQL expression.
+    The CQL expression SHALL return a Boolean.

 Stratification is represented using a stratifierCriteria component.
 The semantics of this component is unchanged from the HQMF specification; the only difference is that each child criteriaReference references a CQL expression that returns a boolean to determine whether a given patient meets the criteria for that stratification.
 Snippet 16 shows an example stratifier that stratifies results for two sub-populations.
 Snippet 17 shows the CQL representation of the stratifier.